 So why would you want to calculate elicited accuracy for a student?

-For our students with intellectual disabilities, elicited accuracy is particularly important not only to see what supports are best to get them to successfully use a skill but also is an excellent way to demonstrate growth that may not immediately be seen when only analyzing correct/incorrect responses.
-In other words, a student may be at 0% accuracy for several months but elicited accuracy percentages may be increasing, showing growth and positive response to treatment strategies.
+For our students with intellectual disabilities, elicited accuracy is particularly important not only to see what supports are best to get them to successfully use a skill, but it's also an excellent way to demonstrate growth that may not immediately be seen when only analyzing correct/incorrect responses.
+In other words, a student may be at 0% accuracy for several months, but elicited accuracy percentages may be increasing, showing growth and positive response to treatment strategies.

 © 2015-2018 SLP Toolkit